New Lexington, Ohio: Industry

 New Lexington and its surrounding regions are within the Clay Belt of Ohio, and it was once home to numerous ceramic industries.
 Ludowici Roof Tile has operated a factory in New Lexington since 1902, and has produced tile at this location for projects including Walt Disney World, Ellis Island, and the White House.

 Star Manufacturing was founded in New Lexington in 1871 as a small foundry for making feed grinders, stoves, plows, and other items.
 Starting in the 1880s they branched into production of mine cars for the area's coal industry.
 Over time the company grew to focus on grinders, engines, and mining equipment.
 In 1941 the company and its factory were bought and turned into STAR Engineering, which designs and builds equipment for ceramic manufacturers.
 As of 2025, this company continues to work as a manufacturer of custom machines for the ceramic industry.

-In 2025 it was announced that the village's Cooper-Standard Automotive manufacturing plant would be closing in early 2027 after 50 years of operation, putting an estimates 200 to 275 employees out of work.
+In 2025 it was announced that the village's Cooper-Standard Automotive manufacturing plant would be closing in early 2027 after 50 years of operation, putting an estimated 200 to 275 employees out of work.